 Welcome to Forensic Printing Process Identification!
-The first two chapters of this course are being made available for free to all users of this website.
-The later chapters will be built over the coming months via a crowdfunding campaign.
-Stay tuned for more developments by signing up to the Counterfeit Forensics email list when you register for the course.
-Thanks for visiting and please enjoy the training!
+The first two chapters of this course are available as a FREE TRIAL.
+Chapters 3 through 5 are only available to course purchasers.
+Stay tuned for more developments by signing up to the Counterfeit Forensics email list.

 For detection of counterfeit documents, printing process identification is a critical skill.
-Printing technologies such as letterpress, intaglio, offset lithography and inkjet all work differently to deliver ink to paper.
-Under magnification, each printing process is unique and each displays its own microscopic characteristics that can be recognized using the right lighting and magnification.
+Printing technologies such as letterpress, intaglio, offset lithography, inkjet, toner and screen printing all work differently to deliver ink to paper.
+Under magnification, each printing process displays its own microscopic characteristics that can be recognized using the right lighting and magnification.

-There is no other electronic learning course quite like this one, from any provider, offered anywhere in the world.
-Enroll now to begin your journey towards understanding printing process identification.
+Start the free trial now to begin your journey towards understanding printing process identification.

 This course is best viewed on a monitor of at least 15" size.
 Recommended Windows browsers include Internet Explorer 10 or later, Microsoft Edge (latest version), Google Chrome (latest version) and Firefox (latest version).
 Recommended Mac browsers include Safari (latest version), Google Chrome (latest version) and Firefox (latest version).
 Recommended mobile browsers include Safari in Apple iOS 8 or later, Google Chrome in Apple iOS 8 or later, and Google Chrome in Android OS 4.1 or later.